formester/formester-site/content/blog/how-to-add-a-wordpress-contact-form-without-a-plugin.md

 Brand customized and tailored contact forms can be added to WordPress websites even without the usage of plug-ins;

-and to reiterate, these contact forms come with plenty of advantages for your business!
+and to reiterate, these contact forms bring plenty of advantages to your business!

 So what are you waiting for?
-Build your first Contact form for your WordPress website with Formester;
+Build your first Contact form for your WordPress website with [Formester](https://formester.com/);

-Where Forms are made fun and easy!
+**Where Forms are made fun and easy!**